An individual’s personality is what makes them appealing or unappealing and forms the perceptions of others about them.

 In this post, we will discuss the following:

 A brand personality is how a brand would be described if it were a natural person.
 Brand personality consists of the emotional, intellectual, and behavioral patterns a business product or individual identifies as.
 This is similar to how people possess distinct traits and characteristics that differentiate them from others.
-In the same way, a brand exhibits various attributes that distinguish them from others and form a perception about the brand in the mind of consumers.
+In the same way, a brand exhibits various attributes that distinguish it from others and form a perception of the brand in the minds of consumers.

 The originality and consistency of these characteristics create a solid or poor perception of a brand.
 Brand personality influences decisions in brand design and brand messaging.
 An example is how Apple as a brand is perceived as a high-end, innovative, quality product, etc. An ideal brand personality is easy to identify.
 Harmony across all forms of expression is key to a brand personality.

 Therefore if a brand messaging, style, or delivery varies across different broadcast channels, It would be difficult for consumers to relate to the brand, as the message would be unclear.

 Try for free: Free Brand Awareness Survey Template